 “All of humanity’s problems stem from man’s inability to sit quietly in a room alone.” — Blaise Pascal

-Ping!
-A question.
-Ping!
-Another.
-I barely got to do any of my own work anymore.
+I barely got to do any of my own work.
 However, I kept telling myself: managers are supposed to remove obstacles for their team, and I was at least doing that, right?

-I had a personal coach at the time, and she gave me something to try:
+I had a personal coach at the time.
+She advised me to try something odd:

 When people ask you something: don’t respond immediately.
-Wait to see what happens.
+Wait a bit and see what happens.

 This was actually pretty doable.
 I worked remotely at the time, so all such requests came in asynchronously via chat.
 I could simply not respond for some time.